districtr/districtr/docs/09deployment/routes.md

 ### Local storage and starting a New Plan

-New plan are often loaded from the [state portals], which collects the following information and saves them for use with `savePlanToStorage(...)`.
+New plan are often loaded from the [state pages], which collects the following information and saves them for use with `savePlanToStorage(...)`.
 This information, saved in local storage is loaded within the parameters of `startNewPlan(...)` all eventually